PGR placements and exchanges

 Knowledge Exchange refers to the two-way flow of ideas, insights, evidence, expertise, and people between academic and non-academic contexts.

-Knowledge Exchange between arts and humanities research and non-University sectors - from the creative industries and the heritage sector to the third sector, health services, and government agencies - therefore plays an integral part in what it means to do world-leading research today and as such is central in our doctoral training programme.
+The idea of working together across different sectors to define what makes academic research excellent has become more important in the last ten years.
+Research Councils emphasise how humanities research can benefit the public by encouraging cultural involvement, tackling social issues, and creating economic value.
+Knowledge Exchange between humanities research and non-University sectors - from the creative industries and the heritage sector to the third sector, health services, business and government agencies - plays an integral part in what it means to do world-leading research today.

 Knowledge Exchange activities

-Knowledge Exchange includes a wide variety of activities with the common trait of engaging with non-University partners in the public, private, or third sectors, in a way that shows the relevance of research to these external audiences.
+Knowledge Exchange includes a variety of activities that all share one goal: working with non-University partners, such as the public, private, or non-profit sectors, to show how research is relevant to them.
 Knowledge Exchange activities can be classified into four broad groups:

-• Problem-solving - For example joint research and/or publications with external organisations, consultancy services, contract research, secondment to external organisations, prototyping and testing, and setting up new physical facilities.
+- Problem-solving – For example joint research and/or publications with external organisations, consultancy services, contract research, secondment to external organisations, prototyping and testing, and setting up new facilities.

 Case studies

-Our postgraduate and early career researchers have been working with businesses, and public and third-sector organisations to create social, cultural, and economic benefits through the most innovative approaches in academic research.
+Our PGRs have worked with businesses, and public and third-sector organisations to create social, cultural, and economic benefits through the most innovative approaches in academic research.

 Learn more about some of the organisations we've worked with and explore our case studies below.